5 successful apps that started as an MVP before

 Legendary apps that started as MVPs

 A wide variety of insanely successful applications today were born MVPs.
 These applications were only able to evolve and change after receiving acclaim and popularity after hitting the market.
-In light of this, mentioned below are five successful and real-time examples of MVPs.
+In light of this, mentioned below are five successful and real-time examples, where entrepreneurs decided to build an MVP, paving the way to legendary apps.

 Short for Air Bed and Breakfast, it is true the name is somewhat lengthy.
 However, the forbearers of the immensely successful application weren’t too concerned for the name when they designed the website to enable travelers coming to San Francisco to seamlessly find accommodation for a design conference at the time.